Additionally, we study how microbes in the Anthropocene act as sinks or sources of various greenhouse gases.

 -

-- Peter STIEF, Associate Professor (marine snow, biogeochemistry, high-pressure studies)
+- Peter STIEF, Associate Professor (marine snow, deep-sea carbon cycling, high-pressure instruments)

 -